top of page

 Pre-design is the first step of the Katapult Pro field collection process and is used to plot the route before fielders go out for collection.
-This step is typically conducted from the desktop (or a laptop in the field) and is used to make sure that the data collection process in the field stays safe and efficient, limiting field exposure as much as possible.
+This step is typically conducted from the desktop (or a laptop at the field collection site) and is used to make sure that the data collection process out in the field stays safe and efficient, limiting field exposure as much as possible.

 Having to complete design work from a mobile device during tough field conditions can take the wind out of a field crew's sails, so we highly recommend that your team take the time to prepare each design from the office to put your field crews in the best position to succeed.

 Open Katapult Pro Maps in Chrome and select “Create New Job."
-Enter the job’s name and model, then select “Create Job.”
+Enter the job’s name and model, add to a project folder in your organization's folder directory (optional), then select “Create Job.”

 You will be able to zoom to a location by entering the address or nearest destination where you would like to start designing.
 Once you enter the location, click the magnifying glass.
 The map will pan to the nearest location you entered.
 Click “Done” to exit the zoom window.